patrickfav/density-converter/README.md

 # ![logo](src/main/resources/img/density_converter_icon_24.png) Density Image Converter Tool for Android, iOS and Windows

-This is a simple tool that helps **converting single or batches of images** to **Android**, **iOS** and **Windows** specific formats and density versions given the source scale factor or target width/height in [dp](http://developer.android.com/guide/practices/screens_support.html#density-independence).
+This is powerful little tool that helps **converting single or batches of images** to **Android**, **iOS** and **Windows** specific formats and density versions given the source scale factor or target width/height in [dp](http://developer.android.com/guide/practices/screens_support.html#density-independence).
 It has a **graphical** and **command line** interface and supports a wide array of image types for reading and conversion including PNG, JPEG, SVG, PSD and Android 9-patches.
-Using advanced scaling algorithms, it is designed to make conversion of images easy and fast while keeping the image quality high.
+Using sophisticated scaling algorithms, it is designed to make conversion of images easy and fast while keeping the image quality high.
 To further optimize the output post processors like **pngcrush** and **mozJpeg** can be used (see section below).

 Usage: